TheRealAnonymous008/quartz/content/details/mathematics/algebra/group theory/Symmetric Group.md

 	  The map $\mu: G\to S_G$ defined by $\mu(x) = \rho_{x^{-1}}$ is the **right regular representation** of $G$.
 	* We can think of the left and right regular representations as encoding [[Group Action|group actions]] and defining a bijection from a group element to its corresponding group action.
+	* The set of left regular representations and right regular representations are equal if and only if $G$ is [[Abelian Group|Abelian]].

 * Let $A$ be a set.
 Then $H\le S_A$ is **[[Transitive Group|transitive]] on** $A$ if
   $$